Code-Institute-Submissions/Milestone-Project02-/README.md

 Testing was done at every stage, making sure all links work and that the website was always responsive.
 This site was tested across multiple browsers (Chrome,Internet Explorer & FireFox ) it has also been tested on multiple mobile devices (iPhone 4, 5, 7: Chrome, iPad & Samsung Galaxy) to ensure of responsiveness.

-Homepage- The video fills the screen and could feel overbearing on smaller devices, I left this as is due to the effect it gives on larger screens biut would be looked at with further development.
+Homepage- The video fills the screen and could feel overbearing on smaller devices, I left this as it is due to the effect it gives on larger screens but would be looked at with further development.

 At different times I did troubleshooting with my mentor and student support on my java script

 Emailjs- This form has an error message if the user fails to fill out the form correctly.
 I ran the site through GTmertix to get a guide to how the site performed.
-Finally had friends & family test the website for me to feedback any issues or comments regarding the userability and layout
+Finally had friends & family test the website for me to feedback any issues or comments regarding the usability and layout

 ### Automated Testing